 Watch this video to know about the important banking terms –

 A strong banking sector is a necessity for a flourishing Industry.
 The failure of the banking sector will have an adverse impact on other sectors of the Industry.
-By providing lending services, banks create credit in economy.
+By providing lending services, banks create credit in the economy.
 One person’s spending is another person’s earning.

 More the credit in a society, more the economic activities in the Industry.
 Therefore, credit helps an economy prosper.
-Banks and other financial institutions do the job of creating credit and boosting economic activities in an industry.
-In other words, we can say, banking industry is the backbone of any economy.
+Banks and other financial institutions do the job of creating credit and boosting economic activities in the industry.
+In other words, we can say, the banking industry is the backbone of any economy.

 Don’t forget to share your view!!